microsoft/knowledge-extraction-recipes-forms/Project_Preparation/Decision_Guidance/README.md

 *Do the documents contain handwriting?*

-While Form Recognizer can handle handwriting, extracting handwriting only makese sense if it is consistently on a part of the form, otherwise it will be hard for the Form Recognizer models to learn or for a human being to label it.
+While Form Recognizer can handle handwriting, extracting handwriting only makes sense if it is consistently on a part of the form, otherwise it will be hard for the Form Recognizer models to learn or for a human being to label it.

 Note, while handwriting can be extracted, it is prone to high rates of error due to the variability in handwriting.
 There are strategies that can be implemented to address these, such as creating a lookup dictionary of common OCR errors and then attempting to fix them.
 A simple example is if the letter O is read as a zero in a word, these can be easily fixed if found within a word containing only alphabetical characters on a part of the form that is not expected to contain numbers.

+A common problem with handwriting is if the characters are entered in individual boxes and the writing overlaps, that the underlying OCR may misread the characters.
+The strategy here is to detect and remove the boxes so as to stop them interfering with the handwriting.
+This is documented in the [RemoveBoxes](Demos/RemoveBoxes.ipynb) accelerator.

 If the handwriting is simply adding noise, then pre-processing tasks such as de-noising and normalisation can be attempted to remove the handwriting.
 This is documented in the [Pre-Processing](../../Pre_Processing/README.md) section.